brandonbeeler/php-graphql-client/README.md

-![Note]
+> [!IMPORTANT]
-This fork was only created because the original library is no longer maintained and to add support for responses that contain both data & errors.
+> This fork was only created because the original library is no longer maintained and to add support for responses that contain both data & errors.
 See https://github.com/mghoneimy/php-graphql-client/pull/70 https://github.com/mghoneimy/php-graphql-client/pull/71

 # PHP GraphQL Client